xHarbourCom/vxh/function_ref.md

 ## AdsDDRemoveIndexFile()
 Disassociates an index file with a database table and optionally deletes the index file permanently.<br>

-Please check [here](https://devzone.advantagedatabase.com/dz/webhelp/Advantage11/index.html?ace_adsddremoveindexfile.htm) for more details.
+Please check  <a href="https://devzone.advantagedatabase.com/dz/webhelp/Advantage11/index.html?ace_adsddremoveindexfile.htm" target="_blank">here</a> for more details.